build-dad-jokes/build_on_this/README.md

 ### 1. Wallet & User Profile!

 I didn't add it to this version because I know Preston structured his server differently.
 I also made changes to the jokes model to have an object property `created_by` to show the user's username by the foreign key id.
-Look in my repository to see how I did it!
+Look in my  server repository to see how I did it!

 The Wallet can be shown in a *user profile* because if you do a get request to a specific id, it returns the array of jokes created by the user.
 That's the joke wallet!
 Preston will structure this differently.